shanemc92/cyber-barista/README.md

 # cyber-barista &#9749;

-A small, offline CyberChef.
+A small, offline text encoding/decoding tool.
 Order the operations, paste the beans, brew.
 One HTML file, no build step, no dependencies, no network calls.
-Open `index.html` and it works, including from `file://`.
+Open index.html and it works, including from file://.

 Every step takes bytes and returns bytes, so binary output survives into the next step.